progit/progit/de/07-customizing-git/01-chapter7.markdown

 	~
 	".git/COMMIT_EDITMSG" 14L, 297C

-Falls eine Richtlinie für Commit-Nachrichten existiert, erhöht es die Chance, dass diese Richtlinie auch eingehalten wird, wenn Du dazu eine Vorlage erstellst und Git so konfigurierst, dass sie als Standard geladen wird.
+Falls eine Richtlinie für Commit Nachrichten existiert, solltest Du Git so konfigurieren, dass eine Vorlage davon bei einem Commit geladen wird.
+Dies erhöht die Chance, dass diese Richtlinie auch eingehalten wird.

 <!--
 If you have a commit-message policy in place, then putting a template for that policy on your system and configuring Git to use it by default can help increase the chance of that policy being followed regularly.